opb/laravel-txtlocal/README.md

 #Laravel 4 Txtlocal package

+##Version 1.0 update - May 2014

+As of May 2014, this package has been upgraded, as Txtlocal have altered the way their API works.
+Major amendments:

+* Making use of Guzzle 4 as opposed to cURL directly
+* Removed functionality to process received text messages, as this is super simple to do in Laravel anyway, and this function brought nothing to the party.
+* Better in-line documentation.

+Having said all that, Txtlocal do provide their own PHP library, though it's not on composer.
+I may look into producing a straight PHP version (as opposed to Laravel-specific) which makes more use of the functionality that Txtlocal expose through their API.
+Currently we're only doing send SMS and getting the account balance.

+Any queries, please get in touch.

+To do:

+ * Add some tests for Travis

 ###About
 TxtLocal is a UK based service providing incoming and outgoing SMS services.
 This library aims to provide access to some of these functions within the Laravel PHP framework, as well as serving as package development practice for myself!